 To be eligible for coverage as a Participant, you must meet all of your Employer's eligibility requirements and complete any waiting period established by your Employer.
+Proof of eligibility may be required.

 Dependent eligibility

 To be eligible for coverage as a Dependent, you must: